telerik/reporting-docs/knowledge-base/add-in-set-null-reference-exception.md

 ```
 The **System.Diagnostics.Trace.WriteLine(error)** code line means that if a trace listener is attached, the error message above will be present in the trace listener log.

-The error message above might mean that either the file storage got corrupted, or the service is in a multiple-instance environment (web farm environment) and the default implementation of the REST service storage ([FileStorage](https://docs.telerik.com/reporting/t-telerik-reporting-cache-file-filestorage)) is not suitable for a multiple-instance environment.
-Based on the observations up until now I can offer two approaches to resolve this:
+The error message above might mean that either the file storage got corrupted, or the service is in a multiple-instance environment (web farm environment) and the default implementation of the REST service storage ([FileStorage](https://docs.telerik.com/reporting/t-telerik-reporting-cache-file-filestorage)) is not suitable for such environment.
+The issue can be approached depending on the environment specifications:

-1. For *web farm environment scenario*, our recommendation is to change the storage to use a **MsSqlServerStorage** or **RedisStorage** implementation - For further reference, please check [IStorage implementation suitable for deploying in Web Farms](https://docs.telerik.com/reporting/telerik-reporting-rest-service-storage#istorage-implementation-suitable-for-deploying-in-web-farms) section of the help article.
+1. In **web farm environments** it is recommended to change the storage to use a **MsSqlServerStorage** or **RedisStorage** implementation.
+For further details check [IStorage implementation suitable for deploying in Web Farms](https://docs.telerik.com/reporting/telerik-reporting-rest-service-storage#istorage-implementation-suitable-for-deploying-in-web-farms).

-2. For *single-instance environment scenario*, our assumption is that the file storage became corrupted.
-Try resetting only the report viewer storage data by going to the file storage location.
+2. In **single-instance environments** reset the report viewer storage data by deleting the contents of the file storage location.
 By default, the REST Service is using *the current user's temporary folder*.
-In case of using Telerik Report Server - the default file storage is placed in product installation folder, i.e. *C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\Data* (delete only the folder with the randomly generated name and leave the TRS folder which contains the Report Server data).
+In case of using Telerik Report Server the default file storage is placed in the product installation folder, i.e. *C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\Data* (delete only the folder with the randomly generated name and leave the TRS folder which contains the Report Server data intact).
-Before deleting anything, we recommend creating a back up just in case if valuable production data is already stored.
+We recommend creating a backup before resetting the storage.